jags14385/bingo-gamer/README.md

 Rules : https://www.wikihow.com/Play-Bingo

+The player needs to announce , when they are 1 square away from a bingo.
+If the player doesn't announce, they are not eligible for a win.

+Additionally, everyone has a reversal (-2) single-time use powerup.
+You can use this on an opponent & make them remove two of their already filled squares.

+Yes, it is a bit evil , but amazing fun !!!

 - Generate bingo files by running
 - `Update the number of files L#45`
 - and then run `node bingo-file-generator.js`